E30 POLY RAISED REAR SUBFRAME BUSHINGS

 They are slightly stiffer than the OEM units which will cause a tiny bit more NVH to be transferred through the chassis, but the benefits greatly outweigh the small sacrifice in comfort.
 80a the softest poly bushing in our lineup and are perfect for a street performance E30 that will see the occasional autocross or track day.
 See the useful links below for more info on our various density materials.
 Pair these up with our poly rear trailing arm bushings for a complete rear subframe bushing solution!

 We highly recommend professional installation as these will require a press to install as well as remove your old bushings.
+The OEM washer above and below the bushings will be reused.

 A NOTE WHEN INSTALLING RAISED SUBFRAME BUSHINGS